athackst/athackst.github.io/_articles/aws-deepracer-3-joy.md

 ## DeepRacer ROS messages

-The first thing you need to do to interface with a ROS topic is be able to link against the headers and/or python bindings.
-I copied all of the `.msg` and `.srv` files from my DeepRacer into aws_deepracer_msgs, re-creating each package so that they can be compiled and linked against locally.
+The first thing you need to do to interface with a ROS topic is link against the headers or include the python modules.
+I created a stand-alone package, `aws_deepracer_msgs` with all of the `.msg` and `.srv` files from my DeepRacer.
+Using this package, you can now include the DeepRacer messages.

 There are six packages with custom messages or services: